MLeganes/42Born2BeRoot/configuration.md

 	sudo service cron status

-# Randon commands
+# More commands

 	id <username>			[Print info about the user] id -nG <username>
 	ip address				[Ip address]
-	dpkg -l | grep ssh		[Check if the package is really installed]
+	dpkg -l | grep ssh		[Check if the package is installed]

 	systemctl status ssh	[Check for the status of the service or restart]